 Pepper and Salt

-There are a lot of herbs and spices that go great on fried, scrambled, or poached eggs so go ahead and experiment to find the combinations that suit your palate.
+There are a lot of herbs and spices that go great on fried, baked, broiled, scrambled, or poached eggs so go ahead and experiment to find the combinations that suit your palate.
 Not only will individual spices work but you can also try out a few pre-mixed spice varieties as well ie: taco or Italian seasoning.
 Eggs are versatile.
 Mayonnaise, mustard, tomato, Hollandaise, and salsa are sauces that can transform eggs into a culinary adventure.
 And then there are the many extras that can be added in or tumbled on top of your eggs.
 Go ahead and play with your food it really is okay and it will make your breakfast taste great.

 A fried egg sandwich on toast is delicious but you can also take boiled eggs and quickly turn them into egg salad.
 Just take 6 eggs, mix in a quarter cup of diced onion, a quarter cup of finely diced celery, a half teaspoon of mustard, and 1/4 to 1/2 cup of salad dressing depending on your preferences.
 Egg salad is a quick and easy recipe to prepare and tastes amazing on both plain bread or toasted.
 Also keep in mind that you can spice this recipe up anyway your little heart desires.
 Go on and crack an egg or two for breakfast, lunch, or dinner today.